40 Facts About Lumholtz's Tree Kangaroos That You May Not Know

 38. Climate change might pose a problem for the species, since it is so dependent on eating nutritious and safe leaves from specific trees.

 Dendrolagus lumholtzi is not a common animal, which is a concern.
 It may be more common than some people realize, however, because it's often hidden by the tree canopy.
-The animal's population doesn't appear to be in major trouble at the moment.
-Some individuals are experiencing health problems, though, as described in the video above.
-This might be a warning sign.
+The animal's population doesn't appear to be in major trouble at the moment, though the vision loss is a concern.

 Another area of concern is the fact that the IUCN says that the population trend for the animal is unknown.
 A new assessment is needed to determine whether the population is increasing, stable, or decreasing.